LuisAverhoff/Senti-Server/README.md

 For a full list of all the ports that RabbitMQ uses, follow this link <https://www.rabbitmq.com/networking.html#ports>

-If you would like to use the RabbitMQ Admin Management UI(this uses port 15672), you are going to need to enable the management plugin.
+If you would like to use the RabbitMQ Admin Management UI(this uses port 15672 and make sure that this port is not blocked as well), you are going to need to enable the management plugin.

 To enable this plugin, go to the directory where the RabbitMQ server was installed, go into the sbin folder and run this command `rabbitmq-plugins enable rabbitmq_management`